khaldoun-xyz/standard/setup/README.md

 ## LazyVim Extras
 - In LazyVim, type `:LazyExtras` to open the plugin manager.
-- Navigate to these plugins and press x at each one to select it for installation:
+  Navigate to these plugins and press x at each one to select it for installation:
-  - `lang.markdown`
+  - `lang.markdown`, `lang.python`
+  - To get `lang.python` to work properly, you'll need to insert this line into `~/.config/nvim/lua/config/options.lua`: `vim.g.lazyvim_python_lsp = "basedpyright"`.
 - Close and re-open LazyVim.

 ## Troubleshooting